 Certificate Management Interfaces

-The Subordinate CA obtains CA certificates from the STI-CA using interfaces 1), 2), and 3) of Figure 5.1.
+The STI-SCA obtains CA certificates from an STI-CA using interfaces 1), 2), and 3) of Figure 5.1.
 Aside from the minor exceptions noted here, the procedures are identical to the certificate management procedures defined by ATIS-1000080 [Ref 2].

-The Subordinate CA obtains a fresh SPC Token from the STI-PA that authorizes the Subordinate CA to obtain CA certificates from the STI-CA. The procedure is as specified in ATIS-1000080 [Ref 2], with the exception that the SPC Token “ca” boolean must be set to ‘true’.
+The STI-SCA obtains a fresh SPC Token from the STI-PA that authorizes the STI-SCA to obtain CA certificates from an STI-CA. The procedure is as specified in ATIS-1000080 [Ref 2], with the exception that the SPC Token “CA” boolean must be set to ‘true’.

-Once the Subordinate CA has obtained a valid SPC Token, it can order a CA certificate from the STI-CA using the ACME protocol as specified in ATIS-1000080 [Ref 2].
+Once the STI-SCA has obtained a valid SPC Token, it can order a CA certificate from an STI-CA using the procedure as specified in ATIS-1000080 [Ref 2].

-During the authorization phase of the certificate ordering process, the STI-CA obtains the STI-PA certificate referenced by the SPC Token in order to verify the SPC Token signature, as specified in ATIS-1000080 [Ref 2].
+During the authorization phase of the certificate ordering process, an STI-CA obtains the STI-PA certificate referenced by the SPC Token in order to verify the SPC Token signature, as specified in ATIS-1000080 [Ref 2].

-At this point, the Subordinate CA stores the newly issued CA certificate in preparation for issuing delegate end-entity certificates to the VoIP Entities that it serves.
-The VoIP Entity procedure to order a delegate end-entity certificate is similar to the STI end-entity certificate ordering procedure defined in ATIS-1000080 [Ref 2], except that the ACME account can be pre-authorized by leveraging the already-established security association between VoIP Entity and Subordinate CA. This simplifies the ordering process, since the VoIP Entity does not have to obtain an SPC Token, and it does not have to respond to an ACME authorization challenge.
+At this point, the STI-SCA stores the newly issued CA certificate in preparation for issuing delegate end-entity certificates to the VoIP Entities that it serves.
+The VoIP Entity procedure to order a delegate end-entity certificate is similar to the STI end-entity certificate ordering procedure defined in ATIS-1000080 [Ref 2], except that the ACME account can be pre-authorized by leveraging the already-established security association between VoIP Entity and STI-SCA.
+This simplifies the ordering process, since the VoIP Entity does not have to obtain an SPC Token, and it does not have to respond to an ACME authorization challenge.

-Following the procedures defined in ATIS-1000080 [Ref 2], the VoIP Entity KMS generates two public/private key pairs; one for the ACME account, and one for the delegate end-entity certificate.
+Following the procedures defined in ATIS-1000080 [Ref 2], the VoIP Entity Key Management System (KMS) generates two public/private key pairs; one for the ACME account, and one for the delegate end-entity certificate.
 It stores the private keys in its SKS.

 The VoIP Entity orders a new delegate end-entity certificate using the certificate ordering procedure specified in ATIS-1000080 [Ref 2], minus the ACME authorization challenge/response steps (since the ACME account is pre-authorized).
-The Subordinate CA signs the newly issued end-entity certificate with the private key of the CA certificate, and returns the URI where the newly issued certificate can be downloaded to the VoIP Entity.
+The STI-SCA signs the newly issued end-entity certificate with the private key of the CA certificate, and returns the URI where the newly issued certificate can be downloaded to the VoIP Entity.
 The VoIP Entity downloads the delegate certificate (including the certificates in the certification path).

 The VoIP Entity stores the newly issued delegate end-entity certificate in its STI-CR.

 Note: As an alternative, the STI-CR could be hosted by the TNSP instead of the VoIP Entity.
-In this case, the Subordinate CA would store the newly issued delegate certificate in TNSP-hosted STI-CR and provide the VoIP Entity with the STI-CR URI reference to the delegate certificate in step 5.
+In this case, the STI-SCA would store the newly issued delegate certificate in TNSP-hosted STI-CR and provide the VoIP Entity with the STI-CR URI reference to the delegate certificate in step 5.
 The VoIP Entity does not need to download the delegate certificate in step 6, but can simply include the STI-CR reference in the "x5u" field of the protected header of any PASSporT signed with the private key of this certificate.

 Certificate Management Procedures

-Subordinate CA obtains an SPC Token from STI-PA
+STI-SCA obtains an SPC Token from STI-PA

-The Subordinate CA shall obtain an SPC Token as described in ATIS-1000080 [Ref 2] with the exceptions noted in this section.
+The STI-SCA shall obtain an SPC Token as described in ATIS-1000080 [Ref 2] with the exceptions noted in this clause.